The Greek Island of Lefkada - Walks, Beaches, Sightseeing and Holiday Guide.

 Via our Resources Page

-there is a menu showing more of our travel websites covering holidays and tours of Egypt, Cyprus, India, Cambodia, Myanmar (Burma), China, Thailand, Vietnam, Myanmar (Burma), Singapore, Laos, several Canary Islands, The Algarve and New Zealand.
+there is a menu showing more of our travel websites covering holidays and tours of Cyprus, India, Cambodia, Myanmar (Burma), Thailand, Vietnam, Myanmar (Burma), several Canary Islands and The Algarve.
 Also our many topics about England - walks on national trails and paths, 100s of church and wild flower photos, items about canals and rivers including The Thames Path.